Westside Cowboy at Gorilla

 All four members sing, often at once, and it’s in this vocal interplay that the band really lift off – harmonies colliding, competing melodies jostling for space before folding into something ragged and euphoric.
 They’ve won fans in everyone from Black Country, New Road to Ezra Furman, while critics from The Guardian and NME have praised their “gloriously ramshackle new era of ’90s-styled slacker rock”.

-With a ballooning fanbase, a debut EP out in the wild, and an album surely around the corner, this tour feels like a big one.
+With a ballooning fanbase, a debut EP out in the wild, and an album surely around the corner, 2026 feels like an even bigger year for the band.

-Where to go near Westside Cowboy at Future Yard
+Where to go near Westside Cowboy at Gorilla

 exhibition